 Early in her career she was an Equity, AFTRA and SAG actress.
 She later became a teaching artist for Henry St Settlement, Young Playwrights and Theatre for a New Audience.
 Joan went on to teach in New York City Public Schools where she was also a staff developer and at Fordham University as an adjunct professor for both under graduate and graduate classes.

-She is a member of The New York Madness Company, the League of Independent Theatre, the Dramatists Guild, New York Women In Film and Television and the Society of Stage Directors & Choreographers.
+Joan is a member of The New York Madness Company, Rising Sun Performance Company, the League of Independent Theatre, the Dramatists Guild, New York Women In Film and Television and the Society of Stage Directors & Choreographers.
 She is a voting member for the New York Innovative Theatre Awards Artistic Achievement committee and a Nominator for the Kilroys List.
 Joan is also an ex-officio Vice President for Programming on the Executive Board of Directors of the League of Professional Theatre Women.

 Bruce A!
 Kraemer